 - Processing returns

-During a startup phase, all of these tasks may take on average four to five hours per day, five days per week.
-Of course, this depends on your order volume and processes.
+During a startup phase, all of these tasks may take on average 4–5 hours per day, 5 days per week, depending on your order volume and processes.

 Next, determine how much fulfillment labor will cost.